 Breast implants can be placed either below or above the breast muscle, both of which have their own advantages in terms of esthetics, the recovery process, and mammogram efficacy.
 Because every woman's body and circumstances are different, the most beneficial technique will depend on the individual.
-During your breast augmentation consultation at our New Orleans, LA, practice, Dr. Benjamin Boudreaux will discuss which breast implant placement option is best for your cosmetic and physical goals.
+During your breast augmentation consultation at our New Orleans, LA, practice, Dr. Benjamin Boudreaux and Dr. Jeffrey Claiborne will discuss which breast implant placement option is best for your cosmetic and physical goals.

 Why is the Muscle Important When Considering Breast Implants?

 In terms of implant placement, the chest muscle serves two primary purposes.
 First, it provides additional soft tissue coverage.
 Secondly, it aids in shaping the upper portion of the breasts.

 Women with very little natural breast tissue will require adequate soft tissue coverage over the implant to make their results look as natural as possible.
 If the implants are placed over the muscle in this situation, patients may not be satisfied with the results.